 - 1. Proposals for exploration and/or appraisal will be supported where the applicant can demonstrate that: - a.
-The site and the associated equipment and facilities are appropriately sited to ensure they do not have unacceptable adverse environmental, social and economic effects; - b.
-There would be no unacceptable adverse impact on the underlying integrity of the geological structure; - c.
+The site and the associated equipment and facilities are appropriately sited to ensure they do not have unacceptable adverse environmental, social and economic effects; - There would be no unacceptable adverse impact on the underlying integrity of the geological structure and measures are included to avoid induced seismicity; - c.
 Operations are for an agreed, temporary length of time; and - d.
 Provision has been made for the timely restoration and subsequent aftercare of the site, whether or not oil or gas is found. - 2.
 Proposals for production will be supported where the applicant can demonstrate that: - a.
-The site and the associated equipment and facilities are appropriately sited to ensure they do not have unacceptable adverse environmental, social and economic effects; - b.
-There would be no unacceptable adverse impact on the underlying integrity of the geological structure; - c.
+The site and the associated equipment and facilities are appropriately sited to ensure they do not have unacceptable adverse environmental, social and economic effects; - There would be no unacceptable adverse impact on the underlying integrity of the geological structure and measures are included to avoid induced seismicity; - c.
 The proposal is supported by a full appraisal programme; - d.
-The proposal would facilitate the full development of the resource; and - e.
+The proposal would facilitate the full and timely development of the resource; and - e.
 Provision has been made for the timely restoration and subsequent aftercare of the site.